oasci/raygent/README.md

 ```

 > [!TIP]
-> Sinks use queues (i.e., first-in, first-out); messages will not be in order they are sent.
+> Sinks use queues (i.e., first-in, first-out); messages will not be in the order they are sent.

 ## Installation